davs3275/sbs/med/collier.md

 certain test for the discovery of truth.
-Even the Stoics agree that certainty is very hard to come at that our assent is worth little, for where is infallibility to be found ?
+Even the Stoics agree that certainty is very hard to come at that our assent is worth little, for where is infallibility to be found?
 However, our ignorance is not so great bat that we may discover how transitory and insignificant all things are, and that they may fall into the worst hands.
-Farther, consider the temper of those you converse with, and you will find the best will hardly do ; not to mention that a man has work enough to make himself tolerable to himself And since we have nothing but darkness and dirt to grasp at, since time and matter, motion and mortals are in perpetual flux ; for these reasons, I say, I cannot imagine what there is here worth the minding or being eager about.
+Farther, consider the temper of those you converse with, and you will find the best will hardly do; not to mention that a man has work enough to make himself tolerable to himself And since we have nothing but darkness and dirt to grasp at, since time and matter, motion and mortals are in perpetual flux; for these reasons, I say, I cannot imagine what there is here worth the minding or being eager about.
 On the other hand, a man ought to keep up his spirits, for it will not be long before his discharge comes.
-In the meantime, he must not fret at the delay, but satisfy himself with these two considerations: the one is, that nothing will befall me but what is in accordance with the nature of the universe ; the other, that I need do nothing contrary to my mind and divinity, since no one can force me to. act thus, or force me to act against my own judgment.
+In the meantime, he must not fret at the delay, but satisfy himself with these two considerations: the one is, that nothing will befall me but what is in accordance with the nature of the universe; the other, that I need do nothing contrary to my mind and divinity, since no one can force me to. act thus, or force me to act against my own judgment.